herclogon/hypersearch/README.md

 * allocates more resources to promising hyperparameter configurations while quickly eliminating poor ones
 * adaptive computation increases efficiency, thereby examining orders of magnitude more hyperparameter configurations
 * relies on an early-stopping strategy for pruning hyperparameter configurations
-* overall, a general-purpose technique, making minimal assumptions about the problem

 ## Intuition